 3: United States: 1999-2011

-From 1999 on, Graham spent an increasing amount of time photographing in the United States before permanently relocating there in 2002.
-American Night (1998-2003) considers the social fracture of America, reflecting a willful blindness through overexposed, near white-out images that almost erase the dispossessed and working poor from sight.
-A shimmer of possibility (2004-2007) considers quotidian life in today’s United States, through modest sequences of images of everyday life - ‘visual haikus’ that embrace the flow of life over conclusiveness, “where nothing much happens, but nothing is foreclosed either.”
-Completing this trilogy of American works, The Present, 2009-2011, presents double moments taken un-staged from the streets of New York, where the image and its twin engage in a dialog, reflecting on the nature of time and the photographic moment.
+From 1999 on, Graham spent time photographing in the United States before moving there in 2002.
+American Night (1998-2003) considers the social fracture of America, reflecting a willful blindness through overexposed, near white-out images that almost erase the dispossessed and working poor from our sight.
+A shimmer of possibility (2004-2007) considers quotidian life in today’s United States, through gentle sequences of images of everyday moments - ‘visual haikus’ that embrace the flow of life over conclusiveness, “where nothing much happens, but nothing is foreclosed either.”
+Completing this trilogy of American works, The Present, 2009-2011, gives us twin moments taken unstaged from the streets of New York, where the image and its double engage in a dialog, reflecting on the nature of time and the photographic moment.

 4: Family and Mortality: 2011-2023